 Our approach to bioclimatic design includes a wide range of services:

-- Digital wind studies, including pedestrian comfort studies in the early design stages and structural loading and façade pressures studies
+- Digital wind studies, including pedestrian comfort studies in the early design stages and structural-loading and façade-pressure studies

 - Solar radiation studies such as daylight/sunlight, shadow and glare studies

 - Thermal outdoor comfort

 With a suite of custom-developed digital tools, we marry 3D design models with recognized analysis tools such as computational fluid dynamics (CFD) techniques.
 These studies ensure that outdoor urban spaces meet requirements for comfort, daylighting and wind conditions.

 Digital wind studies are especially valuable from the concept phases of a master plan, up to detailed design for individual buildings.
 For a master plan study, iterative assessments of the pedestrian wind comfort at ground level and all accessible roof terraces provide critical feedback at early design stages.
 These assessments highlight any potential problem areas with suggestions for refinement.
 We work with the project team to develop and fine-tune design options.